skishp/HighPerformanceComputing/session03/exercise/README.md

 * Compute ||A - A^T|| and print its value (should be 126)
 *
 ## Solution 01
 The implementation of the first task is given in `geutils.c`.
 First we remind us what the matrix infinity norm is.
-Its basicall the maximum of the absolute value of the rows.
+Its basically the maximum of the absolute value of the rows.
 Here the absolute value of a row stands for: summation of the absolute row entries.
-Since we reminded ourselfs of the definition the exercise becomes very simple.
+Since we reminded ourselves of the definition the exercise becomes very simple.
 All we have to do is to take the sum of the absolute value of the row entries and check if this value exceeds our previous maximum.
 The summation is done via two for loops.
 ```
 counter_current += abs(A[i*incRow + j*incCol] - B[i*incRowB + j*incColB]);
 ```